 “My acne scars are more shallow, somewhat broad depressions in my face rather than the deeper holes.
 My doctor has mentioned scar subscision.
 Please explain acne scar subscision.”

-First, your doctor is on the right track in discussing scar subscision with you, because scar subscision works best for shallow scars with a broad base like yours rather than the deeper “ice pick” scars that we discussed above.
+First, your doctor is on the right track in discussing scar subscision as an acne scar treatment with you, because scar subscision works best for shallow scars with a broad base like yours rather than the deeper “ice pick” scars that we discussed above.